0xCD0/retrofy/README.md

  - SNES
  - N64
  - PSX
- - SEGA Game Gear
+ - SEGAGG
- - SEGA Master System
+ - SEGAMS
- - SEGA Mega Drive
+ - SEGAMD

 ## How to run
 You can use docker-compose to paste the yaml below, change the password for the database, and run it.